openid/ipsie/IL1-SCIM.md

 * **Error Handling**: Error responses shall use the SCIM error format and shall not leak internal details.
 * **Replay Resistance**: Access tokens shall expire and nonces shall be validated to prevent replay.
 * **Auditing**: All provisioning actions and responses shall be logged for audit and troubleshooting.
+* **Rate Limiting**: All endpoints shall enforce rate limiting and must respond with "429 Too Many Requests" when limits are exceeded.

 # 5.0 Compliance Statement
 Implementation of all mandatory requirements in this profile will result in a SCIM 2.0 deployment that satisfies IPSIE Identity Lifecycle Level 1 (IL1).
 Specifically: